hallee/espresso-arm/README.md

 I use an [Odroid C2](http://ameridroid.com/products/odroid-c2) for this project (it's easier to get, faster, and has a heat sink), but a Raspberry Pi 3 should work just as well.

+The Odroid C2 (or Raspberry Pi) hosts the control application on a local webserver.
+This way, you can control it with a connected touch screen if you want to add one, or if not, you can control it from your phone, computer, or anything with a web browser connected to your wifi.

+[Note about Siri Control]

 ![Interface](http://i.imgur.com/gbyqMFy.png)

+The app logic, GPIO pin control (PWM), PID controller, and temperature board driver are all implemented in Python.
+Even the GUI and local web server are generated with Python ([Remi](https://github.com/dddomodossola/remi)).

 ### Parts List